-This special series on “Predictive Molecular Pathology in Lung Cancer” is guest-edited by Prof. Umberto Malapelle and Prof. Ciancarlo Troncone from University of Naples Federico II, Italy, and aims to provide an updated overview of the most recent acquisitions and future perspectives.
+This special series on “Predictive Molecular Pathology in Lung Cancer” is guest-edited by Prof. Umberto Malapelle and Prof. Giancarlo Troncone from University of Naples Federico II, Italy, and aims to provide an updated overview of the most recent acquisitions and future perspectives.

 Prof. Umberto Malapelle, PhD